dbierer/zfa-2018-oct/README.md

 # ZF ADVANCED Oct 2018

+## NOTE TO SELF
-NOTE TO SELF: Left Off Here: file:///D:/Repos/ZF-Level-2/Course_Materials/index.html#/6/8 NOTE TO SELF: finish Logging and Email labs + get guestbook working!!!
+* finish Email labs + get guestbook working!!!
-NOTE TO SELF: add the filter to the logger module
+* add the filter to the logger module
-NOTE TO SELF: lookup how JWT was stored
+* lookup how JWT was stored (done: see below)

 ## HOMEWORK
 * For Friday 26 Oct 2018